jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 ## Flaws

-The text cleaning process that happens before the Markov model is built does not clean the text for newline characters: '/n' which end up as their own tokens within the histogram.
-To create a better Markov model, newline characters should have been removed and punctuation should have been tokenized.
+* '\n' -- newline characters: The text cleaning process that happens before the Markov model is built everytime the site launches, does not clean the text for newline characters: '/n' which end up as their own tokens within the histogram.
+To create a better Markov model, newline characters should have been removed.
+* punctuation tokenization: Punctuation marks should have been tokenized.
 Right now punctuation is part of the words they appear next to.
 So for example: "girl" and "girl!" are two different tokens.

 These two changes would have greatly improved the quality of the tweets and remain the focus of future efforts.

 ## Note